 BRISTOL CHURCHES WINTER NIGHT SHELTER AT ST NICKS

-So far we have only 7 volunteers from our parish to support this important part of our Mission – WE NEED MORE!
-We are hosting our homeless sisters and brothers each Wednesday from 20th Feb to 27th March.
-There are three shifts each night: Evening 5.30-10pm / Overnight 9.30pm – 7.00am / Morning 6.30-9.30am.
-For those volunteering for a shift, it is very important that you attend training – you cannot volunteer without this training – for your own good as well as that of our guests!
-PLEASE CONTACT ASHLEY TARDIVO (07584375049) or firstname.lastname@example.org There will be an extra training session here at St Nicks after Mass on Sunday 13th January, finishing at 3.30pm
+WE NEED MORE volunteers from our parish to support this important part of our Mission We are hosting our homeless sisters and brothers each Wednesday from 20th Feb to 27th March.
+Three shifts each night: Evening 5.30-10pm / Overnight 9.30pm – 7.00am / Morning 6.30-9.30am.
+For all volunteers, it is very important that you attend training – cannot volunteer without this training – for your good and our guests!
+CONTACT ASHLEY TARDIVO (07584375049) or firstname.lastname@example.org

 COME & LEARN MORE ABOUT HUMAN TRAFFICKING & MODERN SLAVERY A special 170 training event on 6th January in Parish Hall 6.30pm (refreshments) for 7.00-9.00pm – an issue for us all to become aware of and to act!